 The JCN is not a dedicated building of bricks and mortar, but rather a network of MND clinics clinics, linked to departments of neurology at the major teaching hospitals, offering would offer comprehensive, holistic therapy to patients in the form of medical care, physiotherapy, occupational- and speech therapy and social work support.

 To date, Joost’s legacy lives on through a growing number of JCN clinics throughout the country.
 In the Western Cape, both Groote Schuur and Tygerburg teaching hospitals now run regular multidisciplinary MND clinics that offer free care to patients.
-They also initiate and help fund research in South Africa.

 The support of local government is crucial.
 It facilitates relationships with international partners, which will bolster much-needed research and the establishment of clinical trials in South Africa.